Arvinas (NASDAQ:ARVN) Posts Earnings Results, Misses Estimates By $0.29 EPS

-Arvinas (NASDAQ:ARVN – Get Rating) posted its quarterly earnings results on Thursday.
-The company reported ($1.20) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.91) by ($0.29), Briefing.com reports.
+Arvinas (NASDAQ:ARVN – Get Rating) released its quarterly earnings results on Thursday.
+The company reported ($1.20) EPS for the quarter, missing analysts’ consensus estimates of ($0.91) by ($0.29), Briefing.com reports.
 Arvinas had a negative return on equity of 27.31% and a negative net margin of 409.29%.
-The firm had revenue of $24.20 million for the quarter, compared to the consensus estimate of $25.51 million.
-Arvinas’s revenue for the quarter was up 340.0% on a year-over-year basis.
+The firm had revenue of $24.20 million for the quarter, compared to analysts’ expectations of $25.51 million.
+The firm’s revenue was up 340.0% on a year-over-year basis.

-In related news, Director Briggs Morrison sold 20,960 shares of the firm’s stock in a transaction dated Thursday, April 14th.
+In related news, Director Briggs Morrison sold 20,960 shares of the company’s stock in a transaction on Thursday, April 14th.
 The stock was sold at an average price of $66.44, for a total transaction of $1,392,582.40.
-Following the sale, the director now directly owns 19,976 shares of the company’s stock, valued at $1,327,205.44.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO John G. Houston sold 6,024 shares of the firm’s stock in a transaction dated Friday, March 4th.
-The stock was sold at an average price of $63.94, for a total value of $385,174.56.
+Following the transaction, the director now owns 19,976 shares of the company’s stock, valued at $1,327,205.44.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Ian Taylor sold 869 shares of the company’s stock in a transaction on Friday, March 4th.
+The stock was sold at an average price of $63.94, for a total value of $55,563.86.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 64,446 shares of company stock valued at $4,445,577.
-Company insiders own 6.45% of the company’s stock.
+In the last quarter, insiders sold 64,446 shares of company stock valued at $4,445,577.
+6.45% of the stock is owned by company insiders.

-A number of equities research analysts recently weighed in on the company.
-Cantor Fitzgerald restated an “overweight” rating on shares of Arvinas in a research note on Friday, April 1st.
-The Goldman Sachs Group decreased their price objective on Arvinas from $157.00 to $110.00 and set a “buy” rating for the company in a research note on Tuesday, March 1st.
-Stifel Europe decreased their price objective on Arvinas from $85.00 to $82.00 and set a “buy” rating for the company in a research note on Thursday.
-Wedbush decreased their price objective on Arvinas from $115.00 to $98.00 in a research note on Friday, February 18th.
-Finally, Wells Fargo & Company assumed coverage on Arvinas in a research note on Thursday, February 10th.
-They set an “overweight” rating and a $98.00 price objective for the company.
-Two research analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $110.39.
+A number of equities analysts recently commented on the stock.
+Wells Fargo & Company began coverage on shares of Arvinas in a research note on Thursday, February 10th.
+They set an “overweight” rating and a $98.00 price target for the company.
+SVB Leerink decreased their price objective on shares of Arvinas from $97.00 to $91.00 and set an “outperform” rating for the company in a report on Friday, February 18th.
+The Goldman Sachs Group decreased their price objective on shares of Arvinas from $157.00 to $110.00 and set a “buy” rating for the company in a report on Tuesday, March 1st.
+Morgan Stanley started coverage on shares of Arvinas in a report on Wednesday, April 6th.
+They issued an “equal weight” rating and a $65.00 price target for the company.
+Finally, Zacks Investment Research lowered shares of Arvinas from a “buy” rating to a “hold” rating in a report on Thursday, March 3rd.
+Two research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
+According to data from MarketBeat.com, Arvinas currently has a consensus rating of “Buy” and a consensus price target of $110.39.

 About Arvinas (Get Rating)